veruskacz/alignments/readme.md

  3. Make sure you have a `Stardog` properly installed (see instructions in https://github.com/RinkeHoekstra/semanticweb-web-application-tutorial/blob/master/tools.md)

 ## All-in-One Installation Code Setup
-1. Save the [LenticularLensInstallation.py.py](https://raw.githubusercontent.com/alkoudouss/alignments/master/LenticularLensInstallation.py) python code in an `installation-folder` of your choice.
+1. Save the [LenticularLensInstallation.py](https://raw.githubusercontent.com/alkoudouss/alignments/master/LenticularLensInstallation.py) python code in an `installation-folder` of your choice  `(for example C:\LenticularLens\LenticularLensInstallation.py)` by first clicking on the above link, then right clicking on the web page and finally choosing the `save-as` option.
 2. Open the `LenticularLensInstallation.py`, scroll down to the end of the file and edit the `parameter_input` with the right paths. directory				: is the installation folder. python_path		: is the folder where python  is installed.